 Arlo Ultra vs. Arlo Pro 2 — Differences

 Difference #1: Video Quality – The Arlo Pro 2 records at 1080p with 30 FPS, which is pretty standard as far as smart cameras go.
 However, Arlo Ultra is a major step forward with the ability to record in 4K Ultra HD.
 If that wasn’t a big enough jump forward, the Arlo Ultra also includes HDR capabilities that allow for extra detail and clarity in challenging lighting conditions.

 This is perhaps the biggest difference when comparing the Arlo Ultra vs. Arlo Pro 2.

 Difference #2: Field of View – With a 180° diagonal field of view, the Arlo Ultra provides on of the widest viewing angles in the smart camera market.
 This gives you a lot more flexibility when it comes to placement, since you can still keep an eye on all activity within the area even with less-than-ideal camera placement.

 The Arlo Pro 2 has a 130° field of view which is decent but definitely not as comprehensive at what the Arlo Ultra brings to the table.

-Difference #3: Auto Zoom – One of the cooler features of the Arlo Ultra is its ability to auto-zoom and track movement.
+Difference #3: Auto Zoom – One of the cooler features of the Arlo Ultra is its ability to auto-zoom and track movement (kind of like Nest Cam IQ).
 Whenever motion is detected, the Ultra will instantly respond and focus in on the action — following along to keep it centered in the frame.
 This is a great utility to have on hand to provide valuable video evidence that can keep up with the commotion and fast movements of a home invasion or theft.

 The Arlo Pro 2 does have an 8x digital zoom, but it pales in comparison to this auto zoom and tracking capability.